revaturelabs/interviewquestions/Java/Numbers and Strings/String Methods.md

 ---

-8: Name some methods which are used for the string operations.
+8.Name some methods which are used for the string operations.

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)
 <details>
     <summary><b> Show Answer </b></summary>